[Greek title] Catecheses.

 Paris, G. Morel 1564.

 8vo (172 x 108 mm.). [iv], 226, [2 blank]p.
-Greek type (roman and italic on the title), fine open woodcut initials, woodcut device of the Royal Printer of Greek on the title.
+Greek type (roman and italic on the title), fine open woodcut initials, woodcut title device of the Royal Printer of Greek.

-Ad I-II: AN ELEGANT VOLUME WITH LANDMARK TREATISES BY TWO EARLY GREEK THEOLOGIANS — the first from a Catholic and the second from a Protestant press.
-Signed on the first title page by Antoine-Joseph-Amable Feydeau (1659-1741), prior general of the Carmelite Order, who corrected the Greek text of the first work in manuscript and noted that the printer and editor were “damned heretics” (tr.) in the second: readers “beware!” (tr.).
-Both volumes are in very good condition, from the library of T.K.
+THIS COPY WAS ANNOTATED BY TWO SCHOLARS.
+Antoine-Joseph-Amable Feydeau (1659-1741), prior general of the Carmelite Order, corrected the Greek text of the first work and noted that the printer and editor were “damned heretics” (tr.).
+In the second work, a 19th-century reader penned nearly one thousand words with alternate readings (largely from BnF ms. Grec 174), theological concepts and extracts of other authorities.
+Both books are in very nice condition; from the library of T.K.
 Brooker.

-¶Hoffmann, Bibliographisches Lexicon der gesammten Litteratur der Griechen I: 495; Index Aureliensis 149.194; BP16_114497.
+¶Hoffmann, Bibliographisches Lexicon der gesammten Litteratur der Griechen I: 495; BP16 114497.

-Ad II: EDITIO PRINCEPS OF EMBASSY FOR THE CHRISTIANS.
-An ex-Platonist Church Father, Athenagoras makes the philosophical case for Christianity to the famously intellectual emperor Marcus Aurelius, and defends the religion against accusations of cannibalism, promiscuity and atheism.
-CONRAD GESSNER PROVIDED THE GREEK TEXT FROM A NOW LOST MANUSCRIPT FAMILY and added his own Latin translation.
-This edition also includes Athenagoras’ On the Resurrection of the Dead, edited and translated by Pieter Nannick (1496-1557), and philological notes by both Estienne and Gessner.
-A nineteenth-century reader penned nearly 1000 words on alternate readings (largely from BnF ms. Grec 174), theological concepts and extracts of other authorities.
+Ad II: EDITIO PRINCEPS of the Embassy for the Christians.
+An ex-Platonist Church Father, Athenagoras makes the philosophical case for Christianity to the famously intellectual emperor Marcus Aurelius and defends the new religion against accusations of cannibalism, promiscuity and atheism.
+Conrad Gessner (1516-65) edited the Greek text, and translated it into Latin, from a now lost manuscript family.
+This edition closes with Athenagoras’ On the Resurrection of the Dead, edited and translated by Dutch humanist P. Nannick (1496-1557), and philological notes by both Estienne and Gessner.

-¶Pouderon, “Les Éditions d’Athénagore imprimées aux XVIe et XVIIe siècles” in Bibliothèque d'Humanisme et Renaissance 52 (1990) 5; Pouderon, “L’Utilisation des manuscrits grecs dans les éditions et traductions d’Athénagore au XVIe siècle” in Revue d’histoire des textes 23 (1993) 31-56; Wellisch, Conrad Gessner: a Bio-Bibliography 44.1; Schreiber, The Estiennes 140; Renouard, Annales…des Estienne 115; Hoffmann I: 399.
+¶Pouderon, “Les Éditions d’Athénagore imprimées aux XVIe et XVIIe siècles” in Bibliothèque d'Humanisme et Renaissance 52 (1990) 5; Wellisch, Conrad Gessner: a Bio-Bibliography 44.1; Schreiber, The Estiennes 140; Renouard, Annales…des Estienne 115; Hoffmann I: 399; GLN-2020.

 Price: $5,500.00